Climate and Nature Bill: Environment Bill: proposed amendments

 In the 2019–2021 session, supportive MPs also focussed on securing amendments to the Conservative Government's Environment Bill in order to reflect proposals in the bill.
-In a cross-party initiative led by Lloyd Russell-Moyle and Daniel Zeichner of Labour's Shadow EFRA Team, two amendments proposed at committee stage on 26 November 2020, but were not successful.
+In a cross party initiative led by Lloyd Russell-Moyle and Daniel Zeichner of Labour's Shadow EFRA Team, two amendments proposed at committee stage on 26 November 2020, but were not successful.

 The first, new clause 28, set out new statutory environmental objectives and commitments for the Secretary of State and for the new Office for Environmental Protection (which was established under provisions in the Environment Act).
 New clause 29 would have required the Secretary of State to report to Parliament on the adequacy of environmental legislation and policy for meeting the climate and ecology challenges faced by the UK and the world.
-Zeichner said that:We have taken a number of these ideas from the [bill], which [Labour] believes is right to place emphasis on the importance of expanding and enhancing natural ecosystems and agroecosystems to safeguard their capacity as carbon sinks, as well as on the need to restore biodiverse habits and their soils.
+Zeichner said that:We have taken a number of these ideas from the [bill], which [Labour] believes is right to place emphasis on the importance of expanding and enhancing natural ecosystems and agroecosystems to safeguard their capacity as carbon sinks, as well as on the need to restore biodiverse habitats and their soils.
 Out there, in the world, there is an appetite for this more ambitious approach.

 A further amendment was tabled at report stage, new clause 9, which was the same as new clause 28 during committee.
-It was debated on 26 January 2021 and referred to by several MPs, including Lucas, Ben Lake (Plaid Cymru) and Debbie Abrahams (Labour)—but was not pushed to a division.
+It was debated on 26 January 2021 and referred to by several MPs, including Lucas, Ben Lake (Plaid Cymru) and Debbie Abrahams (Labour), but was not pushed to a division.

 Taking inspiration from the bill, Lord Teverson (Lib Dem) proposed defining the purpose of the Environment Bill as addressing "the biodiversity and climate emergency" and requiring "the Prime Minister [to] declare that there is a biodiversity and climate emergency, domestically and globally".

-The clause was added to the Environment Bill by Peers during its passage through the Lords—and during 'ping pong' between the Houses—(the then Climate Change Committee chair) Lord Deben said that refusing to accept it would "send the wrong signal", at a time when "we should be united in sending the right signals, so that in all discussions people will know precisely where Britain stands".
+The clause was added to the Environment Bill by Peers during its passage through the Lords, and during 'ping pong' between the Houses (the Climate Change Committee chair) Lord Deben said, on 6 September 2021, that refusing to accept it would "send the wrong signal", at a time when "we should be united in sending the right signals, so that in all discussions people will know precisely where Britain stands".
 Though Peers insisted on the clause, it was ultimately removed by MPs, and the then Minister for Nature, Rebecca Pow, said that:Actions are what are necessary to combat the climate and biodiversity emergency—not legal declarations".